 All life on Earth is carbon-based.
 Carbon fiber is expensive . . . right now, but there are other possibilities along the same line of thinking.
 Carbon comes in at #4 in the most abundant elements of the universe following hydrogen, helium, and oxygen.

 The US Forest Service has a new cellulose nanocrystals (CNC) “pilot” plant.
 The CNC is made from wood by-products.
 CNCs can be stronger and cheaper than Kevlar or carbon fiber.
-The projected costs of CNCs is less than ten percent of Kevlar or carbon fiber. – newatlas.com/cellulose-nanocrystals-stronger-carbon-fiber-kevlar/23959/
+The projected costs of CNCs is less than ten percent of Kevlar or carbon fiber. – newatlas.com/cellulose-nanocrystals-stronger-carbon-fiber-kevlar/23959/Carbon fibers are thinner than human hair, but like the Carthaginian bow-strings they get their strength from being twisted together like yarn.

 If electric cars can be built with incredibly strong carbon fibers and provide battery storage for electric power perhaps we could connect the dots and create CNCs that also collect and store energy.
 They could provide incredibly strong building materials for houses and larger buildings.
 Many people are converting their homes and business buildings to solar power, but just around the corner we could be using 3-D printed homes, automobiles, ships, and perhaps space ships of cellulose.
 “Wooden” that be fantastic?